Aaron's Running Story

 40 is Just a Number

 I decided to run my age in miles in celebration of my 40th birthday.
 More accomplished runners would do this in one day, but I decided due to training and time constraints that I would be satisfied running 40 miles over the course of 3 days in one weekend -- 3 back-to-back half marathons.
-I invited the Natick Runners, and over the course of 3 days, about 30 joined me.
-One of my companions on the Sunday run remarked that I really knew how to celebrate: a three day-long party with thirty guests for which I didn't need to prepare any food or do any clean-up.
+I invited the Natick Runners, and over the course of 3 days, about 30 people joined me.
+One of my companions on the Sunday run remarked that I really knew how to celebrate: a three day-long party with thirty guests for which I didn't need to prepare any food or do any clean-up!

 My birthday runs have become an annual tradition, with group runs over the course of 3 or 4 days to get the miles in.
 And it's a bit contagious.